 The standard Program Fee schedules for FMAX's Advisory Programs are detailed on the next page, but different fees may be separately negotiated by the Intermediary.
+FIWA may either waive or discount the Program Fee for FMAX accounts that utilize Funds, FSPs, SMAs, and strategist UMAs managed by FIWA and its affiliates.
+In addition, Intermediary may negotiate a waiver or reduction of the Program Fee subject to meeting certain stated objectives, certain asset levels, or as otherwise negotiated.
+FIWA may also impose a minimum Program Fee under negotiated terms.
 The actual fee charged within the ranges noted below depends on the specific Investment Manager or Strategy selected by the Intermediary and possible householding discounts for Investors with multiple accounts.
 The Program Fees by Advisory Program below do not include the Intermediary Fee, nor the fees charged by Funds as part of the Fund's expense ratio.